localstack/docs/content/en/user-guide/aws/sagemaker/index.md

 The following code snippets and sample applications provide practical examples of how to use Sagemaker in LocalStack for various use cases:

 - [MNIST handwritten digit recognition model](https://github.com/localstack-samples/sample-mnist-digit-recognition-sagemaker) demonstrates a web application that allows users to draw a digit and submit it to a locally running SageMaker endpoint.

+## Limitations

+Currently, GPU models are not supported by the LocalStack SageMaker implementation.